formsbyair/Documentation/docs/_docs/integrations/file.md

 #### Exclusion List

-List of tags to exclude from files that output all form data, for example:
+List of tags to exclude from files that don't use a map or template, for example:
 &lt;&lt;Introduction&gt;&gt;&lt;&lt;RiskRating&gt;&gt;